Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Extrinsic Behavioral Curiosity for QD-IRL

+where $\mathcal{A}_e$ is the empty area of the current archive, $\mathbf{m}^i$ is the measure of episode $i$, and the hyperparameter $q$ controls the weight of the EBC reward.
+Note that the EBC reward is episode-based, i.e. it is calculated at the end of each episode and added to each step of this episode.
+Essentially, we compute a policy's behavioral curiosity score at the trajectory's end and propagate this score back to each step's reward to credit the actions in that episode.

-Measure Bonus is a type of \textit{episode reward} \citep{episode_reward}, which is calculated at the end of each episode.
-The Measure Bonus adaptively balances exploration and exploitation.
-Once a region in the archive has been sufficiently explored, the bonus of this region decreases, allowing the focus to shift more towards exploitation.
+By combining the EBC reward bonus with the imitation reward, the EBC algorithm adaptively balances exploration and exploitation; once a region in the archive has been explored, the bonus of this region is set to zero such that the emphasis is again more on exploitation.